Black and white photo of historic Chatham Bars Inn

 Access to the freshest produce possible has helped Chatham Bars Inn to become a dining destination on the Cape.

 The infusion of fresh ingredients has helped Chatham Bars Inn to become a serious, sought-after dining option on the Cape and beyond.
-Between dining at Stars, tavern fare at the Sacred Cod and locally caught seafood at the Beach House, diners are certain to find something that they love when taking in a meal at Chatham Bars Inn.
-Farm-fresh corn and potatoes have even helped to elevate the Chatham Bars Inn private clambake to a higher level.
+Between dining at the Inn's signature restaurant STARS, tavern fare at the Sacred Cod and locally caught seafood at the Beach House Grill and breathtaking views from the Inn's Veranda restaurant and adjoining Bayview Terrace, diners are certain to find delicious specialties at Chatham Bars Inn.
+The longstanding custom of traditional clambakes prepared on the Inn's beach continues, delighting guests of all ages with an unforgettable outdoor dining experience.

 The Standard of Luxury on Cape Cod